Harvey Weinstein’s Lawyers Move To Delay Court Date

 — Reliance GCS (@RelianceGCS) February 13, 2019

 Weinstein’s lawyers also recently motioned to pause Ashley Judd’s lawsuit against their client, their reasoning being that evidence presented in that civil trial could influence his criminal trial, leaving Weinstein open to self-incrimination.
+Her lawyers rapidly blocked the motion.

 “Ms. Judd will be sensitive to the scheduling of Weinstein’s criminal trial.
 But there is no reason why he cannot testify under oath about, among other things, what he said to filmmakers Peter Jackson and Fran Walsh about Ms. Judd.
 Weinstein makes no effort to show how even questions about Weinstein conditioning work on sex would result in evidence that could be admitted in his criminal trial for rape and criminal sexual acts.
 The fact is, they would not.”